SaniyaWani/Project-73/README.md

-# Project-73
+# Project-71
-i am not able to connect to db
+title ,author and story are updated to db when search button is pressed